sadhaka/BD-Agent/README.md

 # BD-Agent
-AI Brain who controls all the workflow.
+AI Brain, which controls all the workflow in my SDR/BDR role.